-The CNF Scientific Award is two-year research grant for work in the field of child neurology.
+The CNF PERF Scientific Research Grant is a two-year grant for work in the field of child neurology.
 This award recognizes the work of a young researcher, who is a child neurologist early in his/her career.
-The selected investigator will receive a two-year grant of $50,000 per-year.
+The selected investigator will receive a $100,000 grant of $50,000 per year for two years.

 The award is supported fully by the Pediatric Epilepsy Research Foundation (PERF).

 Washington University in St. Louis, School of Medicine, Neurology and Pediatrics

 This award from the Child Neurology Foundation will give a critical foundation to my research career.
 With this generous funding, I can complete the groundwork for a larger multicenter trial to reduce strokes in children.The Child Neurology Foundation Scientific Research Award will allow me to investigate the underlying mechanisms of stroke in children.
 I will use non-invasive MRI techniques tomeasure cerebral blood flow and oxygen metabolism in children with sickle cell disease, one of the highest risk populations for childhood stroke.
 Right now, we know that transfusions can help prevent strokes in some children.
 However, because we cannot tell which children would gain the most benefit, almost all children are started on lifelong monthly transfusions, which are a tremendous burden to the patients, their families, and society.
 I hope to use MRI to improve stroke risk assessment in children with sickle cell disease so that we can decrease the transfusion burden in some children and be aggressive in preventing stroke in others.
 Ultimately, I hope this research will contribute to the worldwide effort to stop stroke in children.